nuxt/bridge/README.md

-# Nuxt Bridge
+# 🌉 Nuxt Bridge

 > Experience Nuxt 3 features on existing Nuxt 2 projects.

-If you're starting a fresh Nuxt 3 project, please skip this section and go to [Nuxt 3 Installation](https://v3.nuxtjs.org/getting-started/quick-start).

-**Note:** Nuxt Bridge provides identical features to Nuxt 3 ([Nuxt 3 docs](https://v3.nuxtjs.org/guide/features/views)) but there are some limitations, notably that `useAsyncData` and `useFetch` composables are not available.
-Please read the rest of this page for details.

 Bridge is a forward-compatibility layer that allows you to experience many of the new Nuxt 3 features by simply installing and enabling a Nuxt module.

 Using Nuxt Bridge, you can make sure your project is (almost) ready for Nuxt 3 and have the best developer experience without needing a major rewrite or risk breaking changes.

+⚠️ **Note:** Nuxt Bridge provides identical features to Nuxt 3 ([Nuxt 3 docs](https://v3.nuxtjs.org/guide/features/views)) but there are some limitations, notably that `useAsyncData` and `useFetch` composables are not available.
+Please read the rest of this page for details.

+🌱 **Note:** If you're starting a fresh Nuxt project, please skip this module and directly go to the [Nuxt 3 Installation](https://v3.nuxtjs.org/getting-started/quick-start).

 ## Installation